AndreasSko/go-jwlm/README.md

 Status](https://coveralls.io/repos/github/AndreasSko/go-jwlm/badge.svg?branch=master)](https://coveralls.io/github/AndreasSko/go-jwlm?branch=master)

 # go-jwlm
-A command line tool to easily merge JW Library backups, written in Go.
+A command-line tool to easily merge JW Library backups, written in Go.
+For the iOS version, visit [ios-jwlm](https://github.com/AndreasSko/ios-jwlm).

 go-jwlm allows you to merge two .jwlibrary backup files, while giving you control of the process - your notes are precious, and you shouldn‘t need to